 Look at the best purple flowers here

 Gerbera Daisy Benefits

-Apart from being the most popular cut flower after roses, carnations, chrysanthemums, and tulips.
-Its flowers can last long up to 14 days in vases.
+Apart from being one of the most popular cut flowers, its flowers can last up to 10-14 days in vases.

-Also, gerbera daisy is one of the best air purifying plants and known to remove benzene, formaldehyde, and trichloroethylene according to the NASA study.
-The plant, when in bloom promotes happiness due to its colorful blooms.
+Also, gerbera daisy is one of the best air purifying plants and is known to remove benzene, formaldehyde, and trichloroethylene, according to a NASA study.
+The plant, when in bloom, promotes happiness with its colorful flowers.